AnonymousResearch173/ChatGPT_Critical_Evaluation/Sampling Tests/Readme.md

 # README: Statistical Validation of Sampling Strategy

-This repository contains an analysis notebook (`.ipynb`) that evaluates whether a **sample of Stack Overflow questions** (with accepted answers containing ≥15 lines of code) is statistically representative of the **full population** of such posts in Python and Java.

-The analysis includes:

-* Descriptive statistics for population vs. sample
-* Percentage deviation (Δ%)
-* Kolmogorov–Smirnov (KS) tests
-* Interpretation of representativeness

----

 ## 📌 1.
 Background

 We began with all Stack Overflow questions that satisfy: